hariharansr2004/Java-Cheat-Sheet/README.md

  Character Literals
 - Represented by single character between single quotes  Example: ```char a = 'a'```
-- Unicode Representation also can be used.
-Prefix with \u.
-Example: char letterA = '\u0041';
-- A number value can also be assigned to character.
-Example: char letterB = 66; Numeric value can be from 0 to 65535;
 - Escape code can be used to represent a character that cannot be typed as literal.
 Example: char newLine = '\n';

 #### Puzzles